 of selective amnesia, making it “forget” everything that happened beyond

 a certain point.

-This completes Part A of the lab; check it using make grade and
+This completes Part A of the lab; check your progress using

 jos.out to see what the kernel actually printed.